-Tika arrived at St. Boniface Hospital in February after suffering from a bad stomach ache for over a week.
+Tika arrived at SBH in February after suffering from a bad stomach ache for over a week.
 As with many children who lack access to healthcare, Tika, age 10, had already been through a lot.
-Just getting from her home to the hospital was a huge challenge – the 25 mile trip takes almost two hours, and the rutted, washed-out roads make for a bone-jarring journey that is difficult for healthy people and agonizing for those already in pain.
+Just getting from her home to the hospital was a huge challenge—the 25 mile trip takes almost two hours, and the rutted, washed-out roads make for a bone-jarring journey that is difficult for healthy people and agonizing for those already in pain.

 Thankfully, Tika came to the only hospital in southern Haiti that can offer a wide range of life-saving surgeries at no cost to patients, thanks to your support.
-The surgical team at St. Boniface quickly scheduled her for minimally invasive surgery to heal the damage to her intestines.
-St. Boniface Hospital is the only place she could have this kind of laparoscopic surgery, due to our highly trained Haitian surgical team and equipment maintained by SBHF’s nationally-renowned Biomedical Engineering Technicians.
+Our surgical team quickly scheduled her for minimally invasive surgery to heal the damage to her intestines.
+SBH is the only place she could have this kind of laparoscopic surgery, due to our highly trained Haitian surgical team and equipment maintained by our nationally-renowned Biomedical Engineering Technicians.

 In most cases, patients who undergo these surgeries are feeling much better within a few days or weeks.
 But Tika continued to get sicker, even after her surgery.
 She was wasting, getting thinner and thinner.
 Despite excellent post-operative care, Tika spiked a fever and developed an infection in her surgical site, which was quickly treated with a heavy rotation of antibiotics.